ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 ---
 ### Learning Objectives

+By the end of course, you will be able to>

-1. Understand the basics of neural networks, including their components, architectures, and training processes.
+- **Explain** the basics of neural networks, including their components, architectures, and training processes.
-2. Differentiate between deep learning architectures like FNNs, CNNs, RNNs, and Transformers and their applications.
+- **Compare** deep learning architectures like FNNs, CNNs, RNNs, and Transformers and their applications.
-3. Identify suitable AI architectures for structured, image, and text data modalities.
+- **Select** appropriate AI architectures for structured, image, and text data modalities based on problem requirements.
-4. Evaluate models based on data type, problem objectives, and modality requirements.
+- **Evaluate** models considering data type, problem objectives, and modality-specific needs.
-5. Understand the importance of data size, quality, and augmentation techniques in improving model performance.
+- **Analyze** the role of data size, quality, and augmentation techniques in improving model performance.

 # I. Introduction to Neural Networks  (10 Mins)
 ## A. Basics of Neural Networks